This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Preheat your oven to 325ยฐF.
-Grease and line an 8-inch square baking pan with parchment paper and set it aside.
+Grease and line an 8-inch or 9-inch square baking pan with nonstick aluminum foil, parchment paper and set it aside.
+If you want to use regular aluminum foil, just grease it well with cooking oil spray.

 - In a large, heat-safe bowl, place the Nutella and warm it in the microwave or over a simmering pot of water just until it thins out a bit.
 This will make it easier to beat.